JerBouma/FinanceToolkit/README.md

 ### Obtaining Performance Metrics

 Get the correlations with the factors as defined by Fama-and-French.
 These include market, size, value, operating profitability and investment.
-The beauty of all functionality here is that it can be based on any period as the function accepts the period 'weekly', 'monthly', 'quarterly' and 'yearly'.
+The beauty of all functionality here is that it can be based on any period as the function accepts the period `intraday`, `weekly`, `monthly`, `quarterly` and `yearly`.
 For example, this shows the quarterly correlations for Apple:

 |        |   Mkt-RF |     SMB |     HML |     RMW |     CMA |
 |:-------|---------:|--------:|--------:|--------:|--------:|